 Questions and Answers for New Starters

-If you have a question, please read through the questions and answers to see if it has been answered already, otherwise use the clickable link at the bottom of this page.
+If you have a question, please read through the questions and answers to see if it has been answered already as this page contains a lot of information.

 How will I know where to go when I get to the Academy in September?